-2.6.5.
+2.4.22.
 REQUIREMENTS FOR GRADUATION

-Students who have satisfactorily completed all academic requirements and who have been recommended by the LECOM faculty to the LECOM Board of Trustees (as indicated by the successful completion of the faculty-developed curriculum) may be awarded the Master's degree, provided that they are of good moral character and have met the following standards:
+Students who have satisfactorily completed all academic requirements and who have been recommended by the SDM faculty (as indicated by the successful completion of the faculty-developed curriculum) may be awarded the Doctor of Dental Medicine (D.M.D.) degree, provided that they are of good moral character and have met the following standards:

-- Maintained at least a 70% in each course, and have no un-remediated failing grades and no grades of Incomplete (I); - Completed all legal and financial requirements; - Exhibited ethical, professional, behavioral, and personal characteristics; - Completed the Graduation Clearance Form on the Surveys tab of the LECOM portal (portal.lecom.edu).
-This form, which must be completed prior to graduation, is placed with the student's permanent electronic record and serves as the students' final clearance from campus; - Completed an exit interview with the Office of Student Affairs if the student is a recipient of any form of financial aid; - Attended the Commencement at which the degree is to be awarded.
-Only in unusual circumstances, and with approval of the President, will a degree be awarded in absentia.
+- 1. Maintained a Pass (75%) (C or Pass) in each course, have successfully passed all clinical competency exams, have successfully met the attendance policy, and have no un-remediated failing grades and no grades of Incomplete (I). - 2.
+Are at least 21 years of age. - 3.
+Matriculated for at least four academic years, but not more than six academic years in the dental professional program. - 4.
+Completed all legal and financial requirements of the SDM. - 5.
+Exhibited the ethical, professional, behavioral, and personal characteristics necessary for the practice of general dentistry. - 6.
+Completed a Clearance Check Form from the Office of the Registrar.
+This form, which must be returned to the Registrar prior to graduation, is placed with the student's permanent record and serves as the students' final clearance from campus. - 7.
+Completed an exit interview with the Office of Student Affairs if the student is a recipient of any form of financial aid. - 8.
+Attend the Commencement at which the degree is to be awarded.
+Only under unusual circumstances, and with approval of the President, will a degree be awarded in absentia.

-All students must meet the graduation requirements for their program as listed in the catalog of entry and/or any subsequent or additional program requirements.
-In the event of an extension beyond the projected graduation date, the student must meet the requirements for the class with whom the individual graduates and any other requirements specified by the SPG Committee and Dean of Academic Affairs.
-Students must complete all requirements for graduation within four weeks from the last day of class.
+A student who completes the curriculum in four consecutive years is required to meet the graduation requirements listed in the catalog of entry and/or any subsequent or additional program requirements.
+In the event of an extension beyond the four years, the student must meet the requirements for the class with whom the individual graduates and any other requirements specified by the SPG Committee and Dean.
+Students must complete all requirements for graduation within six years from the date of matriculation for the four-year program of study.